A True Transcontinental Rail Option Will Strengthen America’s Freight Market

 The core point is simple: America built a transcontinental railroad more than 150 years ago, yet today’s freight customers still need a more seamless coast-to-coast rail option built for the modern economy.

-The proposed Union Pacific and Norfolk Southern combination would help deliver that option.
+The proposed Union Pacific and Norfolk Southern combination will help deliver that option.

 Freight efficiency reaches far beyond the rail network.